yegor256/blog/_posts/2018/nov/2018-11-20-journalism.md

 and it was [published](https://cacm.acm.org/blogs/blog-cacm/229942-blame-free-quality-control/fulltext) there, maybe thanks to the objectivity of Lawrence Fisher, their editor.
-I also submitted it to a number of software conferences, where it was also accepted, including [Joker 2018](https://youtu.be/55mwAbuDrV8) in St. Petersburg, Russia.
+I also submitted it to a number of software conferences, where it was also accepted, including [Joker 2018](https://youtu.be/55mwAbuDrV8) in St. Petersburg, Russia (it was the 3rd most liked speech, according to the votes of 400+ attendees).

 Here comes my point.